ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/01-introduction.md

 The potential energy function *U* acts as a cornerstone of the MD simulations because it allows to calculate the forces.
 The force on an object is the negative of the derivative of the potential energy function:

 <a href="https://www.codecogs.com/eqnedit.php?latex=\vec{F}=-\nabla&space;U(\vec{r})" target="_blank"><img src="https://latex.codecogs.com/gif.latex?\vec{F}=-\nabla&space;U(\vec{r})" title="\vec{F}=-\nabla U(\vec{r})" /></a>

+- Molecular dynamics helps to link physics, chemistry and biology
+- With the help of MD it is possible to model phenomena that cannot be studied experimentally.
+-  Understand atomistic details of conformational changes, protein unfolding, interactions between proteins and drugs
+- Study thermodynamics properties (free energies, binding energies)

 ## Force Fields